-- Maintaining a guaranteed funding mechanism that ensures that all Airports and Airways Trust Fund revenues are spent on aviation programs; - Maximizing the flexibility of the Airport Improvement Program (AIP); - Maximizing the flexibility of how airports use Passenger Facility Charge (PFC) revenue, and - Providing local governments and airport authorities with the resources they need to provide for a safe and efficient aviation system.
+- Maintain a guaranteed funding mechanism that ensures that all Airports and Airways Trust Fund revenues are spent on aviation programs; - Maximize the flexibility of the Airport Improvement Program (AIP); - Maximize the flexibility of how airports use and increase Passenger Facility Charge (PFC) revenue; and - Provide local governments and airport authorities with the resources they need to provide for a safe and efficient aviation system.

-The City of Austin invested considerable resources into Bergstrom International Airport.
-The City supports a federal aviation program that helps the City build on this investment and cements Bergstrom International Airport's role as a key building block of Austin's economy.
-The City of Austin also urges Congress to recognize the importance of intermodal connections and to make it as easy as possible for local governments to construct transit and intermodal passenger facilities linking airports with the central cities and regional employment centers that they serve.
+The City has invested considerable resources into Bergstrom International Airport.
+The City supports a federal aviation program that helps the City build on this investment and cement Bergstrom International Airport's role as a key building block of Austin's economy.

+The City also urges Congress to recognize the importance of intermodal connections and to make it as easy as possible for local governments to construct transit and intermodal passenger facilities linking airports with the central cities and regional employment centers that they serve.